Skip to main content

 When will the new primary school on site open?

 Hertfordshire County Council will be required to notify Hill when they would like the primary school land to be transferred to them.
-The Council will then submit a reserved matters planning application for its detailed design.
+The County Council will then submit a detailed design for the school.
 Discussions on timescales for transfer remain ongoing.

 Are you proposing to improve our broadband speeds?